OUR APPROACH TO THERAPY

-I provide empirically-supported intervention for children, adolescents, and their families experiencing challenges in the following areas:
+We provide empirically-supported intervention for children, adolescents, young adults, and parents experiencing challenges in the following areas:

-Anxiety (including separation anxiety, selective mutism, phobias, social anxiety, generalized anxiety, agoraphobia, and panic disorder, perfectionism, school-related anxiety, sleep, and more.
+Anxiety, including separation anxiety, selective mutism, phobias, social anxiety, generalized anxiety, panic disorder, perfectionism, school-related anxiety, sleep, and more.

 Hair-pulling, skin picking, and other body-focused repetitive behaviours (BFRB)